Key Takeaways

 How to Create Defensible Space: Zone-by-Zone Guide

 Defensible space is the single most effective action you can take to prevent your home from burning during a wildfire.
 CAL FIRE’s PRC 4291 requires 100 feet of defensible space around structures in fire-prone areas, and compliance can directly affect your insurance eligibility.
-But even if you’re not in California, the science applies everywhere.
-The NFPA’s research consistently shows that homes with properly maintained defensible space are dramatically more likely to survive a wildfire — even without firefighter intervention.
+Even if you’re not in California, the science applies everywhere.
+The NFPA’s research consistently shows that homes with properly maintained defensible space are dramatically more likely to survive — even without firefighter intervention.

-In my 12 years of field work across Oregon and Washington, I’ve watched the wildland-urban interface expand into areas that were considered low-risk a decade ago.
-Here’s how to create defensible space broken into three zones:
+In my 12+ years of field work across Oregon and Washington, I’ve watched the wildland-urban interface expand into areas that were considered low-risk a decade ago.
+Here’s how to break it down:

 Zone 0: The Ember-Resistant Zone (0-5 Feet)